 - 3. Follow step 1 of Installing an expansion card to the butterfly riser card bracket. to remove the butterfly riser card bracket from the chassis. - 4.
-Flip the butterfly riser card bracket over and insert the HBA/RAID card into the internal RS3_PCIE1 slot (A), and then secure it using two (2) screws (B).
+Flip the butterfly riser card bracket over and insert the HBA/RAID card into the internal RS3\PCIE1 slot (A), and then secure it using two (2) screws (B).

-- 5. Follow step 4-5 of Installing an expansion card to the butterfly riser card bracket to install the butterfly riser card bracket to the chassis. - Connect the MCIO/miniSAS cables from the HBA/RAID card (A) to the NVMe/SATA/ SAS backplane (B).
-Refer to the section NVMe/SATA/SAS backplane for the locations of the MCIO connectors.
+- Follow step 4-5 of Installing an expansion card to the butterfly riser card bracket to install the butterfly riser card bracket to the chassis. - Connect the SlimSAS (vertical) to SlimSAS (vertical)/miniSAS cables from the HBA/ RAID card (A) to the NVMe/SATA/SAS backplane (B).
+Refer to the section NVMe/ SATA/SAS backplane for the locations of the MCIO connectors.